📊 AWK Key Takeaways

 Key Metrics to Watch

-- Free cash flow trends and capital expenditure requirements relative to operating cash generation
+- Free cash flow trend and sustainability of $659M annual CapEx relative to operating cash generation

 - Operating cash flow relative to capital expenditures